snuggery/lit-packages/packages/build-lit/README.md

 #### Build Options

-The build options are configured in a configured `@snuggery/build-lit:browser` target.
-Pass the name of this target as `browserTarget`.
+The build options are configured in a configured `@snuggery/build-lit:application` target.
+Pass the name of this target as `applicationTarget`.

 You can pass a fully resolved target, such as `application:build` or with configuration(s) `application:build:local,dutch`.
 You can also pass a relative target, such as `build` or with configuration(s) `:build:local,dutch`.